• Menu

 Mobile Menu

 You are here: Home / Home Organizing / January is National Get Organized Month!
-Need help with goal setting?
-Read on!

-December 26, 2016 By // by Michelle Cooper Leave a Comment
+July 20, 2023 By // by Michelle Cooper

 New Years resolution time again?
 Yeah, yeah, yeah.
 We set them with the best of intentions and by the end of January, most will have fallen by the wayside.
 How can you make this year different?
-Here are 5 suggestions that I hope will allow this year’s goals (in my opinion a better word than resolution) get met with success and not ditched.
+Here are 5 suggestions that I hope will allow this year’s goals (in my opinion a better word than resolution) get met with success and not ditched and welcome to National Get Organized Month!

-1. Take time to re-think your current priorities.
+• Take time to re-think your current priorities.
 If a healthier lifestyle is at the top of the list, then great.
 Add more exercise and more nutritious meals as a goal for the year.
 But if you’re happy with the way you are, then don’t feel forced to make this a goal.
 If catching up on organizing all your family photographs needs to happen in order to plan an upcoming event, say a montage for a Bar or Bat Mitzvah, then go for it.
 But if it can truly live the way it is and not disrupt your day to day life, then shelf it for a better, more important time!

-2. Break down into the smallest of steps.
+• Break down into the smallest of steps.
 “Organize the house” is a ridiculously overwhelming goal to set for yourself.
 That’s a big project that needs to then be chunked down into the smallest of steps.
 Set yourself up for success by crossing off small tasks that lead to the bigger goal.
 Success breeds success, so that feeling of accomplishment by reorganizing the silverware drawer one day leads you to want to carry on by conquering the Tupperware cabinet the next day.

 Years ago I read a great book titled “One Small Step Can Change Your Life: The Kaizen Way” By Robert Maurer, Ph.D.
 Based on the Japanese methodology of achieving success through the smallest of steps is shown to work in various scenarios from personal goals to huge corporate makeovers.
 The book itself is even small and provides a mindset of, “What is the smallest step I can take to get me started?”
-I highly recommend to those in need of guidance and/or a mindshift in this area.
+I highly recommend this book for those in need of guidance and/or a mindshift in this area.

 3. Put your plan in writing!
 It’s not good enough for it to swim in your brain.
 Research shows that by documenting your goal, breaking it into action steps with deadlines (even if you make artificial ones), you are much more likely to achieve your goal.